 If you drop off a roll of film at CSW, you can now get scans made for each roll too.
 We take care of picking up and dropping off your film back at CSW after the scans are made, so no extra traveling or hassle for you.
 For film developing prices, please refer to the CSW website.

 Clients are responsible for scheduling with us well ahead of their required completion date.
 Our stated completion time requirements are non-negotiable.
 Rush jobs can result in fees with costs dependent upon the timeframe and complexity of the work created.
 A safe rule of thumb is to get in touch with us sooner rather than later!

 Invoicing and Payment

 Invoices that include variable work, such as hour-based labor, may not represent an original job-quote due to additional labor as requested by the client.
-All large jobs over $1000 require pre-payment of 50% in advance of the start of the job.
-We accept payments by check, credit card, cash, and money-order.
+All large jobs over $1000 are requested to be paid by check when possible.
 Work will not be transferred to the client until payment is complete.

 Limit of Liability